donnywarren/dots-event-listener-exercise/readme.md

 # DOTS: The Game

-1. Fork into your account
-1. Create a feature branch
-1. Clone to your machine
-1. Pull Request when done

 Dots is an interactive game with up to 3 levels.
 In each level, the user has to click a moving ball until they reach a certain score, at which point they can move on to the next level.

 ## Level 1